stardog-union/stardog-blog/drafts/2017-starman.md

 At Stardog Union the user experience is very important to us.
 We want our highly available cluster as easy to deploy as possible.
-For this reason we will soon be offering Starman, a single binary executable that lives on a client side machine and provides a "one-click virtual appliance".
+For this reason we will soon be offering Stardog Graviton (Graviton), a single binary executable that lives on a client side machine and provides a "one-click virtual appliance".

-Starman works by leveraging the power of [Amazon Web Services](https://aws.amazon.com/) (more cloud drivers coming soon!) to deploy, configure, and launch all of the virtual hardware and software needed for an optimal Stardog cluster deployment.
+Graviton works by leveraging the power of [Amazon Web Services](https://aws.amazon.com/) (more cloud drivers coming soon!) to deploy, configure, and launch all of the virtual hardware and software needed for an optimal Stardog cluster deployment.
 All the customer needs to